Snille/MMM-Chart/README.md

 See some examples below.

 There are ALOT of configuration options for this module.
-You can read inside the MMM-Chart.js file to find out more.

-I will add a table here in time. :)
+See below.

 OBS: You have to set the width of the graph (with your graph name) in the custom.css file, otherwise you will not see anything!